Waded Cruzado: Presidency of Montana State University

+On January 15, 2013, approximately 100 MSU faculty met in an off-campus meeting and issued a press release that identified complaints pertaining to concerns that the rapid student enrollment meant a degeneration of quality education at MSU, as there would be an apparent lack in faculty, staff, and facilities.
+On January 17, 2013, Cruzado met face-to-face with three faculty members who facilitated the off-campus meeting, taking the concerns "very seriously".

+On August 12, 2024, Cruzado announced her plans to retire from Montana State in June 2025.
+Several months later, the Association of Public and Land-Grant Universities announced that Cruzado would become its next president in July 2025.

 Other roles

 In November 2012, President Barack Obama appointed Cruzado to the Board for International Food and Agricultural Development (BIFAD), a seven-member council that advises the United States Agency for International Development on agriculture, nutrition, and rural development issues related to global food insecurity.
 Cruzado served on the board until 2020, and while she was a member, she chaired the selection committee for the BIFAD Award for Scientific Excellence in a Feed the Future Innovation Lab and engaged with higher education partners in West Africa.
 In 2015, Cruzado hosted the board at Montana State University and brought tribal college leaders into dialogue with BIFAD about their role in addressing poverty, nutrition, and food security.

 In the aftermath of the Boston Marathon bombing, the University of Massachusetts Dartmouth appointed Cruzado chair of a three-person task force on the recruitment and support of international students, and emergency planning.
 Also serving on the task force were Susan Herbst, president of the University of Connecticut, and James Bueermann, president of the Police Foundation.
 The task force was asked to complete its work by August 15, 2013.